sjlxndr/mdc/README.md

 1. **Web Version**: Visit the hosted version at [mdc.lxndr.net](mdc.lxndr.net)
 2. **PWA Installation**: Click the install button in your browser's address bar to install as a Progressive Web App
-3. **Local File**: Download the `index.html` file and open it in any modern web browser
+3. **Local File**: Download the [`index.html`](https://raw.githubusercontent.com/sjlxndr/mdc/refs/heads/main/index.html) file and open it in any modern web browser
-4. **Self-Host**: Place the files on your own web server
+4. **Self-Host**: Place [the files](https://github.com/sjlxndr/mdc) on your own web server

 ### Basic Operation

-1. Type Markdown in the left panel
+1. Type Markdown text in the left panel
-2. See the rendered HTML in the right panel
+2. See the rendered HTML in the right panel (or Preview tab, on mobile)
 3. Use the toolbar buttons to switch between light/dark mode
 4. Export your document as HTML or Markdown
 5. Copy the formatted HTML to paste into other applications